Waterloo Road (TV series): Development

-The first series contained eight episodes and was first broadcast from 9 March to 27 April 2006 on BBC One.
-Subsequently, the show was renewed for a second series that was 12 episodes long.
-This series began on 18 January 2007 and finished on 26 April of the same year.
-Series 3 was commissioned, consisting of twenty episodes (which would become the normal length of the show's series), and premiered on 11 October 2007 and ending on 13 March 2008.
-Starting on 7 January 2009, the 4th series consisted of 20 episodes and ended on 20 May.
-Filming of the 5th series began on 11 May 2009 and began airing on Wednesday 28 October (the previous Sunday for BBC One Scotland).
+The first series of Waterloo Road contained eight episodes and was first broadcast from 9 March to 27 April 2006 on BBC One.
+The show was renewed for a second series that was twelve episodes long, airing from 18 January to 26 April 2007.
+Series 3 to 6 each contained twenty episodes.
+The third series aired between 11 October 2007 and 13 March 2008, and the fourth series between 7 January and 20 May 2009.
+Series 5 was the first to be recorded in HD, and began airing on Wednesday 28 October 2009 (the previous Sunday for BBC One Scotland).
 The final episode aired on 15 July 2010.

-For the first time, the series was recorded in HD.
+The show was filmed and set in the English town of Rochdale from the first series until the end of seventh series, and the Scottish town of Greenock from the beginning of eighth series until the end of its original run, the tenth series.
+The first episode was broadcast on BBC One on 9 March 2006, and the final episode of the original run was broadcast on BBC Three on 9 March 2015.

 Production was meant to move locations in 2009, with storylines in the fourth and fifth series designed to coincide with that move.
-However, these plans did not go ahead, so the show remained in Rochdale until Series 7.
+However, these plans did not go ahead, so the show remained in its original location until series 7.
 The filming of the fifth and sixth series was back-to-back, from 2009 to 2010.
 The sixth series ran from 1 September 2010 to 6 April 2011.
 The seventh series began airing on 4 May 2011 and ended on 25 April 2012.
 The series lasted for 30 episodes.

-As part of a BBC initiative to produce more shows out of England, in August 2011 the show was commissioned for fifty episodes, comprising the eighth and ninth series, in a new location in Greenock, Scotland.
-The Rochdale site was demolished shortly after filming ended in 2011 and is now a housing estate.
+As part of a BBC initiative to produce more shows out of England, in August 2011 the show was commissioned for fifty episodes, constituting the eighth and ninth series, in a new location in Greenock, Scotland.
+The Rochdale site was demolished in 2013 and is now a housing estate.
 For most of the eighth series, the school was a non-fee charging independent school, as opposed to a comprehensive school as it was for the first seven series.
 The eighth series, again 30 episodes long, started on 23 August 2012 and concluded on 4 July 2013.
 Starting on 5 September the same year, the ninth series ran until 12 March 2014.

-Cancellation and return

-On 2 April 2014, the BBC announced that series 10 would be the original show's last.
-The final scenes were recorded on 22 August 2014.
+On 2 April 2014, the BBC announced that series 10 would be the show's last.
+The final scenes were recorded on 22 August 2014, and the series premiered on 15 October.
 On 11 December, it was announced that the last ten episodes of the show would be aired first on BBC Three, with a repeat on BBC One later in the evening.
 The final episode was the show's 200th and aired on 9 March 2015, exactly nine years after the first episode.
-In the story, the school remains open after a lengthy battle against a school merger.
+In the story, the school remains open following a lengthy battle against a school merger.
 In September 2019, the entire series was made available on BBC iPlayer.